 Supplier/Buyer Code of Conduct

 Our suppliers are contracted to abide by our supplier code of conduct, which is in line with International Labour Organisation Conventions and the ETI Base Code.
-This provides comfort that we work with only compliant suppliers to protect our own workers, as well as those of our supply chain.
+Ensuring that we work with only compliant suppliers.

 All Tier 1 suppliers have been issued with copies of our current code of conduct and these requirements form part of the annual supplier manufacturing agreement.